Broadband Investment Incentive Program

 The auction presents an opportunity to attract investment in much of Pennsylvania’s rural areas and to provide service to many unserved residents, businesses and farmers.

-- Pennsylvania Broadband Investment Incentive Program Guidelines (PDF)
+- Pennsylvania Broadband Investment Incentive Program Amended Guidelines (PDF)

 - Map of Eligible Census Block Groups

-- Pennsylvania Broadband Investment Incentive Program Webinar Powerpoint (PDF) and Video
+- Pennsylvania Broadband Investment Incentive Program Application Instructions (PDF)

 - March 22, 2018